-- Few people with severe ptosis may have to tilt their heads back in order to see at all times when speaking, even when holding a normal conversation.
+- Few people with severe ptosis may have to tilt their heads back in order to see at all times even when holding a normal conversation.

 - Congenital ptosis — In this condition, an infant is born with ptosis because of a developmental problem involving the muscle that raises the upper eyelid and its muscles.
 In approximately 70% of cases, the condition affects only one eye.

-- Neurogenic ptosis - It is the type which includes oculomotor nerve palsy, Horner's syndrome, Marcus Gunn jaw winking syndrome, third cranial nerve misdirection.
+- Neurogenic ptosis - It is the type that includes oculomotor nerve palsy, Horner's syndrome, Marcus Gunn jaw winking syndrome, third cranial nerve misdirection.

-- Aquired ptosis – This type of ptosis can be acquired during a lifetime.
+- Acquired ptosis – This type of ptosis can be acquired during a lifetime.